 While Tolkien unfortunately doesn't provide us with an exact recipe for this Elvish way-bread, we do know a few things about it.
 Lembas is sweet, often described as a cake; it is made with the fruit of the Mallorn tree, a round nut with a silver shale; and it is cream-colored on the inside and has a light brown crust.
 For more details regarding Lembas, I came across an excellent article here.

 “Eat little at a time, and only at need.
 For these things are given to serve you when all else fails.
 The cakes will keep sweet for many many days, if they are unbroken and left in their leaf-wrappings, as we have brought them.
 One will keep a traveler on his feet for a day of long labour, even if he be one of the tall men of Minas Tirith.” -The Fellowship of the Ring

 After reading through several different recipes online, I ended up modifying this recipe by Feast of Starlight, so I thought I'd share a bit about what I used and how it turned out.
 The combination of the citrus with the almond, and then the slight hint of lavender is just so good!

 Homemade Almond, Citrus, & Lavender Lembas

-- Refrigerate dough until it has stiffened a bit, then roll out on a floured surface.
-Dough should be about 1/2 inch thick.
+Refrigerate dough until it has stiffened a bit, then roll out on a floured surface.
+Dough should be about 1cm inch thick.

-- This recipe will make approximately 36 pieces.
+This recipe will make approximately 36 pieces.
 They can be stored for a few days or frozen.